Nootropic: Central nervous system stimulants

-Systematic reviews and meta-analyses of clinical research using low doses of certain central nervous system stimulants found that these drugs may enhance cognition in healthy people.
+Some systematic reviews and meta-analyses of clinical research using low doses of certain central nervous system stimulants have indicated that these drugs may enhance cognition in healthy people.
 In particular, the classes of stimulants that demonstrate possible cognition-enhancing effects in humans have evidence in vitro as direct agonists or indirect agonists of dopamine receptor D_{1} or adrenoceptor α_{2}.
 Relatively high doses of stimulants cause cognitive deficits.